0LNetworkCommunity/documentation/docs/getting-started/install-open-libra-cli/install-open-libra-cli-binaries.md

 Exercise caution when downlading executable binary files.
 If you are not familiar with computer security do not do this without seeking advice from someone who is.

+Note: due to limited test coverage on platforms other than Linux/x64 it is not recommended to use these binary files for Libra node deployments (usage other than for CLI purposes).

 ## Installation
 Visit the
 [releases page](https://github.com/0LNetworkCommunity/libra-framework/releases) and identify the